odoo/o-spreadsheet/doc/integrating/integration.md

 - `model`
   The spreadsheet model to be used with the component.

-- `exposeSpreadsheet` (function, optional)

-Sometimes it could be necessary to access the component instance outside of the component, notably in tests.
-This function is a callback that will be called by the component, with itself as argument.

 ## Model creation

 Spreadsheet model can be created with the following arguments, all optionals: